pkarsy/TasmotaBerryTime/ds3231/README.md

 - It seems the chemistry of LIR does not allow for deep discharge, so it is destroyed if fully discharged(not sure about this).
 With 3.3V the cell will be always discharged and the time will be lost on every power outage.
 - According to online sources, voltages more than 4.7 V can potentially damage the coin cell.
 This does not affect 3.3 boards.

-For the above reasons use the very common CR2032 and ignore the charging circuit.
+For the above reasons use the very common CR2032 cell.
 It can last 10 years (according to data sheets).

-If you are using 5V for the VCC(Arduino UNO for example, no ESP32, not this driver), you must de-solder the diode (or the resistor), to avoid damaging the non rechargeable CR2032 cell.
+If you are using 5V for the VCC(Arduino UNO for example, no ESP32, not this driver), [disable the charging circuit](https://duckduckgo.com/?q=ds3231+disable+charging&t=lm&iar=images&iax=images&ia=images), to avoid damaging the non rechargeable CR2032 cell.
 Of course it does not hurt to desolder the diode on 3.3V boards(ESP32 STM32 etc) , but it is not necessary.

 Finally, do not trust the coin cell (if came) with the module, use a new one.